 To compete on the market, many firms adopts multiple new approaches, for example data mining and customer-oriented databases.
 Therefore they have to obey not only the rules of General Data Protection Regulation (GDPR) but also common sense-based rules of protecting internal corporate intelligence.

 The key FinTech working approaches that banks could benefit from are:

 These points were formed by Gideon Valkin, a co-founder of Friendly Score.
 Back in 2015 on FinTech Connect Live, he promoted the view by which all financial products should be user-centric.
-It’s not about safety alone, usability plays vital part as well.
-For now let’s just focus on the safety.
+It’s not about safety alone, usability plays a vital part as well.
+For now, let’s just focus on safety.

 The user-centric nature of FinTech products made easy for them to deliver transparency and reliability.
 There should be different layers of tailored security that meet requirements of different platform (stationary, mobile).
 Customers should have the option to review the data organization gathered on them and edit, if necessary.
 It’s another layer of regulation.

 The key to the future of RegTech lies in regulations built into technologies on the very stage of development.
 Things like cloud computing, predictive analytics, artificial intelligence (AI) or business intelligence are significant when it comes to reducing the overall cost of regulations and their impact on the company.
 The financial industry believes that currently spending on the efforts aimed at being compatible with the regulations are circling around 1/5 of the overall operational budget.

 The current situation makes RegTech the natural partner for FinTech.
 FinTech makes financial products more accessible for the customers, while RegTech serves as a watch dog, securing the transactions and increasing transparency.
 Valkin, alongside PwC says, that the potential and benefits of RegTech comes from:

 The financial sector also points towards technologies that can help iron out the current regulatory situation.
 The biggest potential seems to come from: